Xabaril/BeatPulse/README.md

 ## Getting Started

-> This documentation is for BeatPulse latest version, you can check  changes and compatibility on [ChangeLog](/doc/changelog.md).
+> This documentation is for BeatPulse latest version, you can check  changes and package compatibility on [ChangeLog](/doc/changelog.md).

 1. Install the Nuget Package into your ASP.NET Core application.